What disqualifies you from filing for Bankruptcy?

 - Disqualify you from refiling for months or years

-If you’ve had a bankruptcy dismissed within the last 180 days for failing to obey court orders or attend at hearings, you’re also automatically disqualified from refiling during that period.
+If you’ve had a bankruptcy dismissed within the last 180 days for failing to obey court orders or appear at hearings, you’re also automatically disqualified from refiling during that period.

 Withholding Tax Returns or Lying About Income

-Another major red flag is not submitting tax returns, or misrepresenting your income.
+Another major red flag is failing to submit tax returns or misrepresenting your income.
 The bankruptcy trustee reviews your financial history thoroughly.
-If your reported income doesn’t go with IRS filings or bank statements, your case can be disqualified for dishonesty or incomplete documentation.
+If your reported income doesn’t match IRS filings or bank statements, your case can be disqualified for dishonesty or incomplete documentation.
+Of course, these decisions can also involve criminal charges.

-You’re also expected to keep up with taxes during the bankruptcy process.
+You’re also expected to pay your ongoing taxes promptly during the bankruptcy process.
 Failing to do so may cause dismissal in Chapter 13, where your repayment plan is based on income estimates.

 Conclusion

-Filing for bankruptcy is a powerful financial reset button but it’s also a legal process.
-If you think what disqualifies you from filing bankruptcies, the mixed answer is of timing, income, past filings, debt levels and most importantly your honesty and transparency.
+Filing for Bankruptcy is a powerful financial reset button, but it’s also a legal process.
+If you think what disqualifies you from filing for Bankruptcy, the answer is mixed, involving timing, income, past filings, debt levels, legal expertise, and, most importantly, your honesty and transparency.

 FAQs

 Yes, for Chapter 7.
 If your income is above your state’s median and you fail the means test, you may be disqualified from Chapter 7.
-However, you could still qualify for Chapter 13, this has a repayment plan.
+However, you could still qualify for Chapter 13, which requires you to repay some or all of your debt (but often at 0% interest).

-What happens if I file bankruptcy too soon after my last case?
+What happens if I file for Bankruptcy too soon after my last case?

 You may be temporarily disqualified from receiving another discharge.
 For example, you must wait 8 years between Chapter 7 filings, or 2-6 years between other chapter combinations.
-Filing too soon may cause case dismissal or no discharge.
+Filing too soon may result in your case being dismissed or ending without a discharge.

 Absolutely.
 This is one of the most serious violations.
-If you hide assets or lie under oath, you risk case dismissal, a ban on refiling and criminal charges for bankruptcy fraud.
+If you hide assets or lie under oath, you risk case dismissal, a ban on refining, and criminal charges for bankruptcy fraud.

 Does a dismissed bankruptcy case mean I’m permanently disqualified?